Airport Line (SEPTA)

 The Airport Line is a route of the SEPTA Regional Rail commuter rail system in Philadelphia, Pennsylvania, which officially runs between Philadelphia International Airport through Center City to Temple University station.
 In practice, however, only a few trains originate or terminate at Temple University; most are through routed with lines to the north after leaving the Center City Commuter Connection.
-Half of weekday trains are through routed with the Warminster Line, with the other half of weekday trains through routed with the Fox Chase Line.
-All weekend and holiday trains are through routed with the Warminster Line and terminate either in Warminster or Glenside.
+Half of weekday trains are through routed with the Warminster Line, with the other half of weekday trains through routed with the Chestnut Hill East Line.
+Weekend and holiday trains are through routed with the Warminster and Manayunk/Norristown Line, and terminate at either Warminster or Norristown-Elm Street.

 The line between Center City and the airport runs seven days a week from 5:00 am to midnight with trains every 30 minutes daily.
 The trip length from Suburban Station to the airport is 19 to 24 minutes.
 The line is fully grade-separated in the normal service, but one public grade crossing between Temple University and Glenside is present at Rices Mill Road in Glenside.